Skip to main content

 Who fills it

-Applicants seeking a visa use DS-156E as part of the visa application process at a U.S, as described in the Online Nonimmigrant Visa Application guide, as described in the Nonimmigrant Visa Application (legacy – replaced guide. embassy or consulate.
+Applicants seeking a visa use DS-156E as part of the visa application process at a U.S, as described in the Online Nonimmigrant Visa Application guide. embassy or consulate.

 When used